linq2db/linq2db/Doc/articles/model/associations.md

 }
 ```

-It helps write the following kind of queries
+It helps to write the following kind of queries

 ```cs
    var query = from order in db.Orders